rbignon/TDKD/README.md

 Trou du cul (Asshole)
 =====================

 This is an ooold project I wrote in 2002-2004.
-The server runs is written in C, and the client is written in pascal.
+The server runs on Linux and is written in C, and the client runs on Windows and is written in pascal.

 Using it
 --------